-Release of wreckage from the NTSB should go to the USFS or NBC-AMD investigation team, and they will release it to the contractor through the contracting officer.
+Release of wreckage from the NTSB should go to the USFS or AMD investigation team, and they will release it to the contractor through the contracting officer.

+Tab E

-Tab E(Recovery Operations)
+(Recovery Operations)

 Anyone who has ever been involved in the immediate response to an aircraft accident will agree that the first few minutes (and hours) are chaotic.
-Developing and practicing your Aviation Mishap ResponseChecklist today is your best defense against the chaos of tomorrow.
+Developing and practicing your Aviation Mishap Response Checklist today is your best defense against the chaos of tomorrow.
 Time is an extremely critical factor and immediate positive action is necessary; delay may affect someone's survival.

 Conduct of Aircraft Accident Investigations.
-All U.S. Department of the Interior (DOI) and U.S. Department of Agriculture - Forest Service (USDA-FS) aircraft mishaps are investigated under the authority of the National Transportation Safety Board (NTSB) as defined in:
+All DOI and USFS aircraft accidents are investigated under the authority of the National Transportation Safety Board (NTSB) as defined in: